-Winter can be bright, happy, hopeful, and smell as sunny and warm as an early spring day.
-All this can be accomplished with the planting of one winter-blooming shrub.
-Chimonanthus praecox, or wintersweet as it is commonly called, will give anyone’s winter landscape that much-needed burst of color.
+Winter can be bright, happy, hopeful, and smell as sunny and warm as an early spring day if you have one very special winter-blooming shrub: Chimonanthus praecox, or wintersweet as it is commonly called, will give anyone’s winter landscape that much-needed burst of color.

 Throughout most of the year, when other plants are in the spotlight, wintersweet is overlooked.
-The real show begins when the foliage falls away and reveals the stark gray stems that will soon have bursts of pendulous yellow flowers that have a waxy translucent appearance erupting along each branch.
+The real show begins when the foliage falls away and reveals the stark gray stems that will soon have bursts of pendulous yellow flowers with a waxy, translucent appearance erupting along each branch.

-The shrub’s whole aesthetic is an exercise in contrast.
+The slow-growing shrub’s whole aesthetic is an exercise in contrast.
 It is also called Japanese allspice and is especially loved in Japan where it was introduced in the 17th century from its native China.
-The design aspect of using negative space and the use of contrast is an excellent reason the shrub makes a beautiful addition to winter-interest Japanese Gardens, where the play on juxtaposition is highly desirable.
+It makes a beautiful addition to winter-interest Japanese gardens.

-The availability of wintersweet online makes this shrub a no-brainer as an addition to any landscape that needs some winter interest.
+The availability of wintersweet online makes this shrub a perfect addition to any landscape that needs some winter interest; plant it in the spring or summer.
 It is worth putting it in the landscape for the fragrance alone.

 |Botanical Name||Chimonanthus praecox|